sumwale/config/README.md

  * xset from xorg-xset, rfkill from util-linux
  * conky -- note that floating layout is required for this to work acceptably which is setup in this awesome configuration for the first tag.
 Use conky-lua-nv if you have NVIDIA card.
  * nitrogen for wallpaper which is invoked by conky at interval of 1 day to choose a random wallpaper from ~/Pictures/wallpapers so you can place all your wallpapers there.
 Alternatively one can use feh+variety or similar which will need appropriate changes to configuration/apps.lua and conky.conf
+ * the following custom scripts from .local/bin: airplane-toggle.sh, volume-change.sh
+ * notify-send to display notifications (libnotify in Arch)
+ * canberra-gtk-play for alert sounds (libcanberra in Arch)
  * pulseaudio and alsa-utils for sound related shortcuts
  * i3lock-fancy (package i3lock-fancy-git in Arch) for screen locking, with scrot and imagemagick
  * Arch: pamac-gtk, dunstify for update-notifier.sh script launched by conky periodically; see more in conky subsection
  * Fonts: cantarell, fira-code, terminus-ttf.
-On Arch use: pamac install cantarell-fonts ttf-fira-code terminus-font-ttf.
+On Arch: pamac install cantarell-fonts ttf-fira-code terminus-font-ttf.
 If you prefer some others then change awesome, conky, .xsettingsd and kitty configurations
  * nm-applet for network management
  * xfce4-power-manager, xss-lock for power management and screen locking.
 Can be skipped if the system is not a laptop.
 My /etc/systemd/logind.conf has HandleLidSwitch and HandleLidSwitchExternalPower set to lock.
  * xbacklight for brightness control